mongodb/specifications/source/gridfs/gridfs-spec.rst

   object, to enforce a single write concern for all GridFS operations, or to do something different.

 If a user has given GridFS a write concern of 0, should we perform MD5 calculations?
+(If supported for backwards compatibility)
   Yes, because the checksum is used for detecting future corruption or misuse of GridFS collections.